 PRIVATE CAMP AT KILOMETER 82

 Chilca, Peru Day 3 (1 night)

-We have exclusive use of the private tented chalet camp at legendary Kilometer 82, right by the start of the classic Inca Trail.
+We have exclusive use of the private walk-in tented chalet camp at legendary Kilometer 82, right by the start of the classic Inca Trail.
 This "only-with WT" feature gives us wonderful privacy for our groups, incredible views of the Veronica snow peak, and great access to the Inca Trail.
 The thatched-roof chalets feature twin or king-size beds, electricity, full bathrooms with hot and cold running water, tiled solar-heated showers, and flush toilets.
 Each tent has its own veranda where you can savor views of the surrounding mountains.
 Stone pathways connect the tents through landscaped gardens to a cozy lounge area with a fireplace and an enclosed dining room where our delightful meals are served, featuring a wonderful mix of Peruvian and North American dishes.
 The comfort factor is high here, yet your environmental footprint is small-solid waste is managed with bio-digesters and power is supplied by a hydro-electrical source.
-The camp also has an on-site sauna, so be sure to bring your suit!
+The camp also has an on-site sauna so be sure to bring your suit!
 This is a unique, exclusive experience, and promises to be a highlight of your Inca Trail hike.

 INCA TRAIL TREK CAMPS

 Inca Trail, Peru Days 4 to 6 (3 nights)

 We make hiking and camping in the Andes as comfortable as it can get!
-On the trail, you are accompanied by our experienced team of trail guides, and all your gear is carried for you, leaving you free to hike with just a light daypack to hold your camera, water bottle, jacket, etc. Our camp amenities include a dining tent with a dining table, chairs with backs, camp meals prepared by our highly trained staff, and, at two of our camps, indoor toilets and hot showers (toilet tents with chemical toilets at our other camps).
+On the trail, you are accompanied by our experienced team of trail guides, and all your gear is carried for you, leaving you free to hike with just a light daypack to hold your camera, water bottle, jacket, etc. Our camp amenities include a dining tent with a dining table, chairs with backs, camp meals prepared by our highly trained staff.
 We provide sleeping bags, sleeping bag liners, and sleeping pads while on trek.
 Our camp crew takes care of all camp chores, including bringing tea or coffee to your tent each morning and providing beautiful picnic lunches each day at a scenic spot along the trail.
 Accommodations are in sturdy mountain-style tents.
 Our camps are operated to the highest environmental standards.